Skip to content

 7

-On delivery days, mask-making kits are loaded into clean five-gallon buckets, based on the routes, and each bucket is assigned to a driver.
+On delivery days, mask-making kits were loaded into clean five-gallon buckets, based on the routes, and each bucket was assigned to a volunteer driver.

 Keith Hamm likes his buckets organized.